Australian Scientists Reveal New Blood Test That Can Detect Melanoma

 — BBC News (World) (@BBCWorld) July 18, 2018

-Researchers will now enter trials for the next three years as they try to up that percentage to 90%.
+Researchers will now enter trials for the next three years as they try to up that percentage to 90 percent.
 The goal is to get their new test approved within the next five years.
 Professor Mel Ziman, head of the research team, explained their goal with this new diagnostic tool.

 “This blood test will fit in when the patient goes to the clinic to determine whether the lesion is a melanoma.
 The physician could do the test first before feeling like they have to do a biopsy.”